noahehall/multicloud/providers/aws/services/networkingContentDelivery/vpc.md

   - e.g. VPC1 -> VPC2, and VPC2 -> VPC3 does not mean VPC1 -> VPC3 via VPC2
     - you have to manually connect VPC1 to VPC3

-### flow logs

-- capture info about ip traffic and publish to cloudwatch logs, s3 or kinesis
-- track and trigger cloudwatch alarms based on changes in:
-  - flow duration
-  - latency
-  - traffic type
-- centralized source to monitor different network aspects and to provide a history of network traffic flows within entire Amazon VPCs, subnets, or specific elastic network interfaces (ENIs).
-- data is collected outside of the path of your network traffic, and therefore does not affect network throughput or latency.
-You can create or delete flow logs without any risk of impact to network performance.
-- tool for identifying problems with your network's traffic
-  - Tracing network activity to a specific IP address
-  - troubleshooting why specific traffic is not reaching an instance,
-  - a security tool to monitor the traffic, profile your network traffic, and to look for abnormal traffic behaviors.
-- configuration
-  - traffic filter type: all, accepted, rejected traffic
-  - log name: specify a functional name for the log
-  - destination: where to publish flow log data; s3 or cloudwatch
-  - permissions: the log owner requires IAM privleges to publish and work with flow log data
-- Flows are collected, processed, and stored in capture windows that are approximately 10 minutes long
-  - create up to 2 flow logs per resource
-- publishing to s3 vs cloudwatch

-#### Records

-- data for a monitored network interface
-- log events consisting of fields that describe the traffic flow
-  - vpc level: activity of your operations within your cloud environment.
-  - subnet level: activity for a specific subnet.
-  - network interface level: specific interfaces on ec2 instances and capture flow logs from that interface.

 ### Endpoints

 - privately connect a VPC to supported AWS services and other endpoint services via PrivateLink